-\ Department of Statistical Sciences, Sapienza University of Rome, carlo.dippoliti@uniromal.it.
-I wish to thank Valerio Leone Sciabolazza, Daniele Vannella, Giulia Zacchia and Jacopo Temperini for skilful research assistance, and Anna Conte, Orsola Costantini, Thomas Ferguson, Jakob Kapeller, Pia Malaney, Andrea Pisauro, Alessandro Roncaglia and Francesco Sylos Labini for comments and suggestions on previous drafts of this work; all remaining errors are obviously mine.
+^{} Department of Statistical Sciences, Sapienza University of Rome, carlo.dippoliti@uniromal.it.
+I wish to thank Valerio Leone Sciabolazza, Daniele Vannella, Giulia Zacchia and Jacopo Temperini for skilful research assistance, and Anna Conte, Orsola Costantini, Thomas Ferguson, Jakob Kapeller, Maria Cristina Marcuzzo, Pia Malaney, Andrea Pisauro, Alessandro Roncaglia, Francesco Sylos Labini, Kevin Young, and the participants at the special session at the INET 2017 Annual Conference, for comments and suggestions on previous drafts of this work; all remaining errors are obviously mine.
 Financial support from the Institute for New Economic Thinking is gratefully acknowledged, INET grant # INO1500040.